 Almost all businesses, that market themselves to other businesses, have a website that’s designed to generate leads for their sales teams.
 Whether its calls, leads or form fills, the principle of optimising a B2B website is exactly the same as it is for their B2C counterparts.
 You need to make it easy for the user to read the site, navigate around it, find content, gather information and then take an action.
-This is where our expertise in conversion rate optimisation (CRO) comes in.
+This is where our expertise in conversion rate optimisation (CRO) and CRO Training comes in.

 I recently represented Fresh Egg at the B2B Marketing Expo and, never one to shy away from the limelight, jumped at the chance to present my Top 10 B2B Tips for CRO Success to an audience of B2B Marketers.

 If you weren’t able to make the expo and are interested in hearing what I had to say you can watch the short video or read through the presentation slides below.

 Our Top 10 CRO tips for B2B Marketing Success:

 1. Trust your data: Ask yourself, are you are tracking the right thing?
 It is surprising the number of businesses that are reporting internally on inaccurate data.
 This means you’re making business decisions on wonky information.

 2. Get a process: Get a process that works with your business that is formed from research, has an ongoing strategy and is an iterative programme of improvements.